FedericoBraidi/ObsidianNotesVault/Second Year/First Semester/IoT and Smart Cities/IoT and Smart Cities.md

 - Discoverability

 A common solution to confidentiality, integrity and authentication is cryptography.
 It can be symmetric (use same key for encoding and decoding, needs to pass keys) or asymmetric (different ancoding and decoding keys, private and public).
-The idea is that every node creates a couple of keys, one (public) is used for encrypting and one (provate) for decrypting.
+The idea is that every node creates a couple of keys, one (public) is used for encrypting and one (private) for decrypting.
 Then Sender A decrypts message with its own private key, and encrypts it with Receiver B’s public key, then B decrypts with its own private key and encrypts with A’s public key to get the original message.

 IoT devices are constrained so we should use Lightweight Cryptography and only use computationally intense asymmetric cryptography to exchange symmetric keys.